crcdng/weather_app/README.md

 # Flutter Lightweight Clean Architecture Example

 This is a lightweight example (with a lot of documentation) for a clean architecture and test-driven app in Flutter.
 It fetches weather data from [OpenWeatherMap](https://openweathermap.org) and displays it.
 This example is adapted from [this tutorial](https://www.youtube.com/watch?v=g2Mup12MccU) - see other sources and inspirations below.
-Since November 2024 the official Flutter documentation now contains an [approach](https://docs.flutter.dev/app-architecture) that is roughly similar but not identical to the one described here.
+Since November 2024, the official Flutter documentation contains an [approach](https://docs.flutter.dev/app-architecture) that is somewhat similar but not identical to the one described here.

 Tested on Android and macOS.